SCIMTA/blc-nft-real-estate-marketplace-dapp/README.md

 - yarn install
 - yarn start

 6. run `npm install -g truffle` Then `truffle compile`.
-Then run `truffle migrate`.
+Then run `truffle migrate` or `truffle migrate --network rinkeby` for rinkeby testnet.
 You will create a new `build` folder.
 Delete folder `src/build`, and move the new one into its place.
 7. Open in a chrome browser: http://localhost:3000/
 8. Choose the ganache testing account in metamask which should be loaded with 100 ETH for testing, and choose the ganache network you added to connect.